-5.1.7 Waste Disposal
+5.1.7.
+Waste Disposal

 Sensitive documents and materials are shredded before disposal.
 Media used to collect or transmit sensitive information are rendered unreadable before disposal.
-Cryptographic devices are physically destroyed or zeroed as per the manufacturer's guidance before disposal.
-The other wastes are disposed of following the CA's normal waste disposal requirements.
+Cryptographic devices are physically destroyed or zeroed by following the manufacturer's guidance before disposal.
+Other wastes are disposed of by following the CA's normal waste disposal requirements.

-5.1.8 Off-Site backup
+5.1.8.
+Off-Site backup